OctoPrint/octoprint.org/blog/news/_posts/2018-09-03-safe-remote-access.md

 So, with that said, how can we accomplish remote access to monitor or control a printer, without putting OctoPrint on the public internet for everyone to abuse?
 This guide will show you how.

 ### Plugins (The Easy Way)

+_**Please note**: As mentioned in the warning box at the start of this post, this section will no longer be kept up to date.
+If you want a list of currently available Remote Access related plugins, please refer to the [Remote Access Topic on the Plugin Repository](https://plugins.octoprint.org/topics/remote_access/)._

 Remote access via a plugin is certainly the easiest way for you to access your instance and control/monitor your printer.
 Unless you really know what you're doing, this is very likely the method that you're going to want to be using.
 There are a few different options available that accomplish remote access, without opening up OctoPrint to the rest of the world.